overlay-market/OIPs/notes/note-10.md

 ## Break-Even Values

-To overcome slippage and net an overall PnL for the attack greater than zero, the trader must have entered into an Overlay position with OI larger than
+To overcome slippage and net an overall PnL for the attack greater than zero, the positionr must have entered into an Overlay position with OI larger than

 \\[ \mathrm{OI}_B (x) = \nu B_i \cdot \frac{e^{\frac{\Delta}{\nu} \cdot \frac{w_o}{w_o+w_i} \cdot x} - 1 - \frac{w_o}{w_i} \cdot \bigg[ 1 - e^{- \frac{\Delta}{\nu} \cdot \frac{w_i}{w_o+w_i} \cdot x} \bigg]}{e^{x-2\delta} - 1} \\]

-Any amount of open interest on the Overlay leg of the trade larger than \\( \mathrm{OI}_{B} \\) yields a profitable attack for the trader.
-If our open interest caps are lower than the minimum for this break-even value, it won't be possible for the attacker to enter the backrunning trade profitably and thus traders won't have an incentive to perform the attack.
+Any amount of open interest on the Overlay leg of the position larger than \\( \mathrm{OI}_{B} \\) yields a profitable attack for the positionr.
+If our open interest caps are lower than the minimum for this break-even value, it won't be possible for the attacker to enter the backrunning position profitably and thus positionrs won't have an incentive to perform the attack.

 Note that capital lost to slippage, \\( \mathrm{Slippage}\_{i \to o} \\), for a given desired change to the TWAP is smallest when \\( \nu \to \Delta \\).
 Intuitively, it costs less to swap a small amount every block for \\( \Delta \\) blocks to manipulate the TWAP (assuming price doesn't move significantly otherwise, which is a stretch) vs attempting to manipulate the value of the TWAP all in one block.
 Therefore, the minimum value for \\( \mathrm{OI}_B \\) will occur when \\( \nu = \Delta \\):